-As mentioned in Section~\ref{Sec-Intro}, the key point is to prove Strichartz estimates for the Schr\"odinger equation with the potential $v_1(t) := e^{\imu t|\na|}Y_0$ on a bounded time interval.
-Let $\cU_{v_1}$ and $\cI_{v_1}$ denote the evolution operators of the homogeneous and inhomogeneous flows generated by the operator $(\partial_t - \imu \Delta + \imu v_1)$, respectively.
+As mentioned in Section~\ref{Sec-Intro}, the key point is to prove Strichartz estimates on a bounded time interval for a Schr\"odinger equation with a nonlocal potential term involving the linear wave $v_1(t) := e^{\imu t|\na|}Y_0$ and the boundary term operator $\bdyop$.

 For any interval $I\subseteq [0,T]$, we define the spaces

 endowed with the norms

 where